reach-sh/reach-lang/docs/src/tut/mkt/index.md

 That ends the buyer's transaction.

-The `buyer`'s output now looks like:
+The `buyer`'s output now looks like this:

 ```reach
 Your role is buyer